-he Center for First Year Students offers placement testing for all transfer students who do not receive transfer credit for required first year courses in Humanities/ English (HUM 101), mathematics (Pre-Calculus or Calculus) and/or chemistry (General Chemistry) depending on their major department standards.
-Placement testing is one of the most important steps is making sure that you register for courses that are academically challenging for your level of preparation.
+he Center for First Year Students administers placement testing for all transfer students who do not receive transfer credit for required first year courses in Humanities/ English (HUM 101), and Mathematics (Pre-Calculus or Calculus I) depending on their major department standards/curriculum.
+Placement Testing is one of the most important steps is making sure that you register for courses that are academically challenging for your level of preparation.